anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 This means if your email alias is sold off or involved in a data breach and suddenly starts receiving spam, you can easily turn off or remove the alias in question and the spam will come to a stop.

-With AnonAddy, when an alias is deactivated (turned off), all emails sent to it will be silently discarded by the system.
+With addy.io, when an alias is deactivated (turned off), all emails sent to it will be silently discarded by the system.
 The spammer will not realise that the emails haven't reached you.
 This will also increment the "blocked email counter" for that alias.

 When an alias is deleted, any further emails sent to it will bounce back to the sender with the error message: